 How do people with HIV use tipranavir?

 Tipranavir is used in combination with several other anti-HIV drugs, usually nukes (nucleoside analogues), and sometimes including drugs from other classes such as non-nukes (NNRTIs).
 Combinations such as this are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

 Tipranavir is approved for use in treatment-experienced HIV-positive adults who are resistant to other protease inhibitors (see “Resistance and cross resistance” below).